ni/labview-for-containers/docs/linux-prebuilt.md

 # Linux Prebuilt Images
 ### Base Image
-This Prebuilt Image uses `ubuntu:22.04` as its base image.
+This Prebuilt Images for Linux containers use `ubuntu:22.04` as its base image.

 While it may run on other Linux distributions base images (with Docker), we officially support and test only on Ubuntu 22.04 as the container base.

 ### Preinstalled Software Stack
 The image comes with the following software pre-installed.
-1. LabVIEW Professional 2025 Q3
+1. LabVIEW Professional
-2. LabVIEW RunTime Engine 2025 Q3
+2. LabVIEW RunTime Engine
 3. LabVIEW Command Line Interface (LabVIEWCLI)
 4. VI Analyzer Toolkit
 5. X Virtual Frame Buffer (Xvfb)